cphgeno/clinvar-api-upload/README.md

 # ClinVar API upload
 [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) is a public archive of genetic variants and phenotypes, including variant classification with respect to health and disease.

-This repository includes scripts to enable easy extraction of classified variants from a [VarSeq Assessment Catalog](https://www.goldenhelix.com/products/VarSeq/) and submission to ClinVar via their [API](https://www.ncbi.nlm.nih.gov/clinvar/docs/api_http/).
+This repository includes scripts to enable easy extraction of classified variants from a [VarSeq Assessment Catalog](https://www.goldenhelix.com/products/VarSeq/) and submission to ClinVar via their [API](https://www.ncbi.nlm.nih.gov/clinvar/docs/api_http/) for both germline and somatic variants.

 ## Usage